 Throughout their education, nursing students take standardized tests, which are indicators of NCLEX-RN readiness.
 To help assure the student’s future NCLEX success:

-- students who fail to achieve established scores on end-of-semester standardized tests will be given the opportunity for remediation work, and
+- Students who fail to achieve established scores on end-of-semester standardized tests will be given the opportunity for remediation work.

 All clinical activities are supervised by the College nursing faculty.
 Students receive their clinical experience in a number of healthcare facilities, including several large hospitals located in the Pensacola area.

 Upon successfully completing the nursing curriculum, graduates will be awarded the Bachelor of Science in Nursing degree and are eligible to sit for the U.S. NCLEX-RN examination.
 Students may take the Graduate Record Examination (GRE) at their own expense during their senior year.

 $125 per semester or 3 payments of $41.67

 - Uniforms are purchased and laundered by the student.

 - NU 203 Foundations of Professional Nursing and NU 207 Beginning Medical-Surgical Nursing each carry a $10 transportation fee.
 Nursing students must provide their own transportation to and from all other clinical experiences.

 - National standardized exams must be taken periodically at student expense.
 The Kaplan Nursing Admission Test taken the last semester of the pre-nursing sequence is $30 (price subject to change).

 - Nursing students are responsible for all costs associated with submission and verification of annual health forms, background checks, and 10-panel drug screenings required by local healthcare facilities to be completed within 30 days prior to beginning their clinical experience and randomly as deemed necessary.
 Students must have satisfactory results in order to participate in clinicals.